 What Are Trackbacks And Pingbacks?

-Trackbacks were initially developed in 2002 by Six Apart, one of the webs first blogging companies and one that introduced many features that still exist in blogs today.
-Trackbacks was in simple terms a notification system between blogs.
+Trackbacks were initially developed in 2002 by Six Apart, one of the web’s first blogging companies and one that introduced many features that still exist in blogs today.
+Trackbacks were in simple terms a notification system between blogs.
 It allowed you to notify other blog owners that you were discussing something that they might find useful; all you had to do is add a trackback link in your article and when you published a post they would be notified of it.

 Trackbacks are still built into WordPress today.
 When you are writing an article in WordPress you should see a box entitled ‘Send Trackbacks’ underneath the post editor.

 As you would expect, the ability to notify multiple websites about your article without actually linking to them was quickly abused.
 An improved feature was introduced entitled pingbacks.
 The main difference was that other blogs were only notified of your article if they were actually linked to.
 The blog receiving the pingback still had to verify whether the pingback was valid.

 I loved the pingback feature as it allowed discussions to form in other areas of the web.
 For example, say I write an article which gives my thoughts on the latest Android smartphone.
 If you had a lot to say on the subject you may prefer to publish your views on your own blog and simply link to my review.
 So if someone was reading my review about the phone they would see a pingback in the comment area that links to your review, which is beneficial for both sets of readers.
 It was not uncommon for popular articles to have dozens of pingbacks on them due to the number of bloggers that were linking to them.